deckerous/crab-x/README.md

 _Designed and Deployed for the University of Washington's Software Design Capstone (CSE 481)_

-_By: Matthew Bronson, Josh Chernetski and James Decker_
+_By: Matthew Brosnon, Josh Chernetski and James Decker_